surajudamale/missingskill-learning/javascript.md

     ```

 #### Hoisting in JavaScript
-- In Javascript It doesn't matter in functional scope where you define the variable it always get hoisted on top.
+- In Javascript it doesn't matter in functional scope where you define the variable it always get hoisted on top.
 - In these variable declaration gets Hoisted, assignment doesen't get hoisted.
 - Variable get hoisted at the functional scope.
     ```js